-Research and development expenses increased by approximately \$3.2 million in 2017 compared to 2016.
-The increase in expenses is related to our increased investments in R&D efforts in the Mobility Division to support our growing business.
+Our research and development expenses are incurred by our Fixed Networks and Mobility Solutions.
+Research and development expenses, net increased by approximately \$3.2 million in 2017 compared to 2016.
+The increase in expenses is related to our increased investments in R&D efforts in the Mobility Solutions segment to support our growing business, especially due to the increase in headcount and salary related expenses.